yahoojapan/hosted-danger/README.md

 </p>

 Hosted Danger helps agressive automations for your pull requests especially for assigning reviewers, checking CI statuses and merging.
 Hosted Danger executes [danger](https://github.com/danger/danger) internally.
-The difference of original danger is "when" and "what" to be executed.
+The differences of original danger are "when" and "what" to be executed.

 - :heavy_check_mark: **When**: Hosted Danger is detached from CI processes.
 So danger can be executed interactively.
 (It's reacted for Github Webhooks.)
-- :heavy_check_mark: **What**: Since it's detached from CI, it cannot refer the source codes and build products basically.
+- :heavy_check_mark: **What**: It cannot refer the source codes and build products basically.
 It's specialized for Pull Requests automations, not for showing results of lints, tests or coverages.

 :rocket: The Hosted Danger is activated on **more than 1500 repositoies** in Yahoo!
 JAPAN. :rocket: